Brazilian drug war: Formation of the UPP

-Early success

-in 2009, the first UPP was set up in the Santa Marta favela, with more quickly following -- coalescing in 32 units overall, spanning all of Rio de Janeiro's zones (though most were located in Zona Norte).
+In 2008, the first UPP was set up in the Santa Marta favela, with more quickly following -- coalescing in 32 units overall, spanning all of Rio de Janeiro's zones (though most were located in Zona Norte).
 Despite urges for increased financial support, the UPP units amassed praise in their early years for evident decreases in both visible crime and violence within the favelas they were operating in.

-Because military presence was a precursor to actual UPP units, many drug traffickers fled occupied favelas to avoid persecution or capture by the Military Police of Rio's tactical unit, BOPE.
+Because military presence was a precursor to actual UPP units, many drug traffickers fled occupied favelas to avoid persecution or capture by the Military Police tactical unit, BOPE.
 Because of this, crime rates significantly dropped for a couple years.
 In interviews with residents, details of the freedoms they were allowed once UPP units were installed continued to highlight the successes of the project.

 Amarildo Souza, UPP abuses and backsliding

 Despite early success, some of the main hinderances of the UPP project were police abuses and disappearances that occurred.
 One of the most prominent cases of this was the disappearance of Amarildo Souza, a bricklayer from the Rocinha favela.
 Souza, 42, had been fishing the morning of his disappearance and decided to go into the favela to get produce when he was confronted by UPP officers.
 Souza was taken for questioning and subsequently never returned home.

 Souza was well known throughout Rocinha, leading to public outcry at his disappearance and a lack of response by the UPP unit.
 After more than two months of public outcry, an investigation was opened into his disappearance, where twenty-four UPP officers and the UPP commander were found accused of torture, concealing a body, procedural fraud, and conspiracy.
 In the subsequent trial, twelve officers would be found guilty of torture, procedural fraud, and concealing a body.

 Despite the investigation and criminal case, the UPP suffered weakened support from favela residents, who felt both anger and fear at the actions of the local UPP unit.
 Coupled with insufficient training and poorly strategized growth of the units, the UPP continued to fail as insignificant funding heavily derailed the project, which could not perform what it was intended to.
 With the weakening of the UPP, criminal organizations could again attempt to reclaim their territories through shootouts and confrontations, but were this time more successful.